baddate/gitolite-cgit-docker/README.md

 CGIT_SNAPSHOT=tar.gz tar.bz2 tar.xz
 ```

-For convience, I create a script for user who use the public key and name from the host running Docker:
+For convience, I create a `bootstrap.sh` script for user who use public
+key and name from the host running Docker:

 ```bash
 # change ssh_key, ssh_key_name to reflect your current setup